Angklung: Diatonic

 Diatonic notation for angklung use a numbered musical notation in Indonesia, similar notation like Jianpu, but with some different standards, like the placement of rhythm lines positions and chord notations.
 The musical notation is written based on movable do.
 The musical notation displays 1 as relative do, 2 as relative re, etc. Higher octave marked with a dot above, and lower octave marked with a dot below.

 Also, some alternatives notations is writing the exact written numbers on the single angklung to the musical sheet, usually marked 0–31, 0 is the lowest tone and 31 is the highest tone.

 Some angklung types contains more than one notes usually marked with English chord notation, like C, Dm, Em, F, G, G7, Am, etc. This type of angklung is used for accompanying a musical piece.

 Cultural context

 The creation and existence of angklung is something that is very important in the culture of the Indonesian people, especially the Sundanese people.
 At first, the function and manufacture of angklung were intended for certain events or ceremonies related to traditional ceremonies and rituals.
 Now, angklung has developed into traditional and modern musical instruments that are in demand not only by the people of Indonesia but also the world.
 The following are some of the functions of angklung in Indonesian culture:

-Offerings for Déwi Sri
+Offerings for Dewi Sri

-In the old Sundanese tradition, angklung is played as a form of calling to Déwi Sri, a figure described as the Goddess of Fertility, who gives blessings to rice plants so that they are fertile and prosperous for the community.
-This tradition is still carried out by the Baduy/Kanekes tribe, which is the remnant of the old Sundanese that still exists.
+In the old Sundanese tradition, angklung is played as a form of calling to Dewi Sri, a figure described as the goddess of fertility, who believed will gives blessings to rice plants so that they are fertile and prosperous for the community.
+The ceremony usually take place during Seren Taun rice harvesting and planting ceremony.
+This tradition is still carried out by the Baduy or Kanekes tribe, which is the remnant of the old Sundanese that still exists.